Inclusion

 Please see our SEND Information Report page which gives much more detail about the identification of SEND, the levels of support and how we monitor the effectiveness of our provision.

 There is a lot of information available about SEND that parents can find on the Oxfordshire County Council website.
-This is called ‘The Local Offer’ and is a new initiative where information about education, health and social care can all be found in one place, please click here.
+This is called ‘The Local Offer’ and is a new initiative where information about education, health and social care can all be found in one place.
+For more information on 'The Local Offer' please click here.

 The DfE is another useful place to look; please click here.